DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network

 This subsection presents the results for sampling DeepVigor+ and compares its VF results against the complete analysis to show how accurate sampling DeepVigor+ is.
 Channel Vulnerability Factor (CVF) and Layer Vulnerability Factor (LVF) are derived as described in subsection \ref{subsec:deepvigor+} and the maximum and mean absolute error for obtained CVFs and LVFs in complete and sampling DeepVigor+ for neurons and filters are presented separately.
 In sampling DeepVigor+, \textit{channel sampling ratio} is explored.

-Table \ref{tab:sampling-error} indicates the absolute error results over various \textit{channel sampling ratio} for DNNs under study, in both neurons and filters analysis.
-Each sampling analysis is repeated 50 times to observe the effect of random selections in stratified sampling.
-Based on the results, the minimum absolute error throughout the experiments for both CVF and LVF is very close to 0.
+Table \ref{tab:sampling-error} indicates the absolute error results over various \textit{channel sampling ratio}s for CNNs under study, in both neurons and filters analysis.
+Each sampling analysis is repeated $50$ times to observe the effect of random selections in stratified sampling.
+Based on the results, the minimum absolute error throughout the experiments for both CVF and LVF is very close to $0$.
 As observed, the difference between obtained CVFs and LVFs throughout the results is minimal, demonstrating the effectiveness of the exploited stratified sampling.